jackyzha0/jackyzha0.github.io/content/posts/bias-bug.md

 Take Amazon for example.
 In 2014, Amazon decided to create a recruitment engine that was able to look at a job applicant and rate them from a one-star rating to a five-star rating.
 However, by 2015, Amazon realized that their software was not evaluating candidates for positions related to tech in a gender-neutral way[^4].
 Although unintentionally, Amazon’s engineers included a gender field.
 The algorithm, after sifting through 10 years worth of resumes, began to favour men and penalize women.
 After deeper inspection, this was most likely an unfortunate reflection of the male-dominated tech industry.
 The lesson is clear.
 The algorithm served to reflect this bias that was observed in the past.

 ### 2. Lack of Data Diversity
-The second, less obvious way bias can poison AI is with [data diversity](thoughts/data%20distributions.md) &mdash; or rather the lack of it.
+The second, less obvious way bias can poison AI is with [data diversity](thoughts/data%20distributions.md) -- or rather the lack of it.
 I think the best way to explain this is through a metaphor.
 Imagine the AI as a small child.
 It likes to learn from its environment.
 If this child were to be raised in a racist family, it will almost undoubtedly hold similar views in the future.
 This is a very similar case for AI.
 It learns from the environment and data it's given.

 One case of this is the very first iteration of Google Photo’s image classification feature back in 2015.
 This feature claimed to be able to identify people, places, and things with high accuracy.
 Twitter user [@jackyalcine](https://twitter.com/jackyalcine/) found that the algorithm identified people with darker skin as gorillas[^3].
 Google quickly was able to work and manually ‘patch’ the issue, but the actual issue was much deeper – and it had to do with the data used.
 In this case, the dataset that Google used to train their algorithm had an over proportional amount of middle-aged Caucasian people under the category of ‘people.’
 This meant that while the recognition accuracy was really high for that select group of people, the accuracy for people of colour was significantly worse.

 From both cases, we can see that an over-focus on results and accuracy can cause these companies to ignore these [biases](thoughts/bias.md).
 When the deadline is too tight or the manager sets an expectation for a “10% increase in accuracy,” there is a very strong incentive to ignore the ‘edge cases’ or things that happen very rarely.

-Too often our society is focused on the raw accuracy that we forget that the same accuracy metric is something that we set for ourselves – created arbitrarily by humans which have bias.
+Too often our society is focused on the raw accuracy that we forget that the same accuracy metric is something that we set for ourselves – created arbitrarily by humans which have bias (see: [[thoughts/Goodhart's Law]]).

 Unfortunately, this results in things like the Google Photos and Amazon Hiring cases.

 ## Fairness in AI
 Truth is, data lacks [context](thoughts/context.md).
 While the trends in the data may show that in the past there have been more men in the women in the workforce, the majority of the population can agree that we are moving away from that more traditional view into more of an equal playing ground.
 Unfortunately, these models that we create don’t have a deeper understanding of these changes and as a result, produces naïve predictions that we believe are wrong or ‘garbage.’
 But is it really?
 Is it really only a ‘bad’ result because of what we define as fair or right?

 ![COMPAS exhibiting bias against those of African descent](https://static.propublica.org/projects/algorithmic-bias/assets/img/generated/methodology-risk-of-recidivism-scores-by-race-900*363-482d1c.png)*ProPublica, 2016*

 We can take a look at the COMPAS system which is a piece of software used by U.S. courts to assess the likelihood of a criminal to reoffend.
-ProPublica, a non-profit newsroom, did an investigation back in 2016[^1] and claimed that COMPAS was biased against those of African descent &mdash; citing that it overestimated the false positive rate of reoffending for those of African descent by almost twice as high as those for Caucasians.
+ProPublica, a non-profit newsroom, did an investigation back in 2016[^1] and claimed that COMPAS was biased against those of African descent -- citing that it overestimated the false positive rate of reoffending for those of African descent by almost twice as high as those for Caucasians.
 ProPublica reasoned that a fair algorithm would not have such a big difference.

 ### So, is COMPAS fair?
 Well, there’s no concrete answer.
 The algorithm never had any access to any contextual information about the neighbourhoods or the actual situation for each of the offenses.
 Was the area more heavily policed because it was a predominantly black neighbourhood?
 Were the officers themselves biased in making arrests?

 Even more interestingly, a study done at Dartmouth[^2] showed that random volunteers, when given the same information as the COMPAS algorithm, achieved a nearly identical accuracy of identifying the rate of recidivism.

 This is interesting.
 This means that either COMPAS is accurate or holds the exact same biases as we do as a society.
-Unfortunately, this is a problem that I don’t think we can solve, so we don’t have a solid definition as to what makes an algorithm fair.
+Unfortunately, this is a problem that I don’t think we can solve, so we don’t have a solid definition as to what makes an algorithm [[thoughts/fairness|fair]].
 But what is clear, is that there is bias in play here, whether that be through the police, the companies, the actual algorithm, or society itself.
 This bias is what causes that “subjectivity” and “garbage in.”
 This is what is preventing us from making ‘fairer’ AI and applying AI to more tasks.

 ### The inevitability of bias
 The point is, unless we work to prevent, catch, and deter bias, it will inevitably occur.
 One of the biggest problems in the field of AI is that so many of the models exist in a black box, meaning that its inner workings are only known by a select few.
 This makes it near impossible to identify and train out bias.
 Machine intelligence will become almost integral to our lives, becoming less visible in the process, and AI’s bias bug will get harder to beat.
 Our time to act is now.